One network, many voices

 Ready to get involved?

 UMCN brings together a diverse range of people from across the Upper Murrumbidgee Catchment who represent community, groups and organisations involved in natural resource management, and we would love for you to join us.
 Membership is open to individuals or organisations that have an involvement or interest in natural resource management in the Upper Murrumbidgee Catchment.

 The area in which the UMCN operates consists of the upper catchment of the Murrumbidgee River comprising of the watershed upstream of the Burrinjuck Dam wall.
 The headwaters of the Murrumbidgee River originate within the Fiery Range of the Snowy Mountains and the river flows southward towards Cooma before turning northward flowing through the ACT to Burrinjuck Dam and beyond.

 The Upper Murrumbidgee Catchment covers over 14,000 square kilometres and takes in urban, peri-urban and rural land over two states, New South Wales and the Australian Capital Territory.
 UMCN recognises and addresses the complexity of government jurisdictions across the region and provides a neutral setting for networking, collaborating and achieving shared objectives.

-The Upper Murrumbidgee Catchment population is approximately 480,000 of which 95% are urban residents.
+The Upper Murrumbidgee Catchment population is over 560,000 residents.
 Land uses include sheep and cattle grazing, agriculture, horticulture, forestry, reserves and urban and peri-urban development.
 Canberra, lying within the ACT, is Australia’s largest inland city, and the only major city in Australia located in the headwaters of a catchment.